 The Table view displays projects in a traditional spreadsheet format with sortable columns.
 When using Table view, you can click on a group header to collapse or expand that group.

-To switch between views, click the Display button in the top left of the page and select Board or Table.
+To switch between views, click the Display button in the toolbar above the project list and select Board or Table.

 Display settings

-Click the Display button in the top left of the page to customize how information is displayed.
+Click the Display button in the toolbar above the project list to customize how information is displayed.

 Group by